Stubs42/OrangeLine/README.md

 Left CV input: Polyphonic input for probabilities for the GATE output channels (bottom right output).

 Right CV input: Attenuation input for the HEAT Knob (NOT the CV input!). defined how the HEAT knob will change the value given by the LEFT CV input.

+The HEAT knob is kind of a macro knob for trigger probabilities of all channels.
+If no cv input connected it defines the probability from 0 to 100% for all channels the same.
+When the polyphonic HEAT offset cv is connected (left of HEAT knob) the HEAT knob is just added to the cv given for each channel.
+Putting Heat to 0, and connect a Knoly Pobs to the HEAT offset gives you 12 HEAT knobs for each channel.
+When the polyphonic HEAT scale cv is connected (right of HEAT knob), it defines the amount of probabilities the HEAT knob is adding to the probabilities for each channel.
+So if no HEAT offset cv is connected it defines the maximum probability for each channel when the HEAT knob is put to 100%.
+Both knobs cv inputs for offset and scale can be combined.
+If scale is negative, raising the HEAT knob will in fact reduce the probbility for that channel.

+Normally if you have a cv input, you have two knobs to dial in the offset and scale for the cv input.
+With DEJAVU HEAT it's just the other way around.
+The cv inputs for offset and scale tell DEJAVU for each polyphonic channel the offset and scale for the HEAT knob.

 #### Output Section